weiks/poq-docs/docs/NFT.md

 Our offering is built on top of the NFT support on the [Klaytn blockchain](https://www.klaytn.com/).
 For those interested in a deeper understanding of how your NFTs are actually being recorded on-chain, you can see the Klaytn Improvement Proposal (KIP) that standardizes their support of NFTs [here](https://kips.klaytn.com/KIPs/kip-17).
 However, no deep understanding is required to start utilizing NFTs in your own games!

+## Prerequisites

+You will first need to set up authentication with our [Oauth API](./oauth-api.md) to receive a valid Auth token before interacting with this API.

 ## NFT API

 ---